brendaalbuq/brendaalbuq/README.md

 - 📘 **RUN-EU Short Advanced Programme:**
   *Innovative Methods in Mental Wellbeing* (Belgium/Ireland)

-- 🎓 **Technical Degree — IT Systems & Advanced Python Programming (IEFP, Portugal)**
+- 🎓 **Technical Degree — IT Systems & Advanced Python Programming** (IEFP, Portugal)

 ---

-### 🚀 What I’m Working On
+### 🚀 What I’m Building Now

-Right now, I'm building a portfolio focused on Cybersecurity and practical learning:

-- **🔎 Network-Defense-Lab** — network analysis, scanning, packet inspection
-- **📡 Threat-Detection-Lab** — anomaly detection experiments using ML
+I’m developing a portfolio that reflects my interests in **healthcare security**, **data protection**, and **AI-assisted threat detection**.

+Current projects include:

-- **🛡️ Cyber-Learning-Notes** — documentation of tools, commands and labs
+- **🛡️ Healthcare-Network-Defense-Lab**

-My plan is to grow these projects gradually with real practice:
-packet analysis, detections, python automation, and exploratory ML models.
+  Network scans, packet inspection, and traffic analysis using real-world healthcare scenarios.

+- **📡 Medical-Threat-Detection-ML**
+  Small ML experiments focused on identifying suspicious patterns in network logs or clinical system data.

+- **📘 Cyber-Health-Learning-Notes**
+  Notes, summaries, tools, commands, and learning paths related to cybersecurity and digital health.

+These projects are a work-in-progress and evolve as I learn and practice.

 ---